Schanze117/EmployeeTracker/README.md

   ## Features

-  This project mainly uses the Inquirer and PG packages.
+  This project mainly uses the Node.js, Inquirer, and PostgreSQL packages.

   ## How to Contribute